AI security & governance, hands-on

 Ready to start

-See where your AI risk exposure actually is
+See where your AI risk exposure is, then hand it to one team

 Assessment domains covered